borg286/sevtech/README.md

 * Don't bother with a shovel: make a garden trowel instead.
 When it comes time to bait your fisherman's strainer, you'll be glad you did.

-* Scout around for a Giant bone skeleton (simply a bunch of bone blocks lying in a formation) and grind them up to get loads of bonemeal.
+* Scout around for a giant bone skeleton (simply a bunch of bone blocks lying in a formation) and grind them up to get loads of bonemeal.

-* Place a Drum near your farm and do the **Zaphkiel Waltz** for crazy fast plant growth out to a **radius of 6**.
+* Place a drum near your farm and do the **Zaphkiel Waltz** for crazy fast plant growth out to a **radius of 6**.

 * Focus on wheat seeds and cotton, as growing your animals and string surplus is very important.